Train 1900 (Minett Park Fond-de-Gras)

 Engine / Locomotive

-Mixed traction: preserved European steam locomotives (Energie 507 — a Belgian Kriegslok KDL-7 built by Energie in Marcinelle; 'Anna Nr.
-9' 0-6-0T; ADI 8 — the locomotive that gave the train its name), heritage diesel locomotives, and two early-20th-century railcars
+Mixed traction: preserved European steam locomotives (Energie 507 — Belgian Kriegslok KDL-7 built by Energie in Marcinelle; 'Anna Nr.
+9' 0-6-0T; ADI 8 — the locomotive that gave the train its name), heritage diesel locomotives (Italian-Ansaldo and Mannesmann heritage classes), and two early-20th-century passenger railcars

 Locomotive Weight